Kubernetes and Docker: What’s the difference?

 What is a container?

-Dirk Merkel1 puts it pretty eloquently:
+Dirk Merkel1 describes it like this:

-Isolated… meaning it won’t interfere with other programs running on your computer, and
+• Isolated… meaning it won’t interfere with other programs running on your computer, and

-Portable… meaning that a container can be stopped, moved to anoher
+• Portable… meaning that a container can be stopped, moved to another computer, and started again, and it will run the same way.

-With Docker’s tools, you can create and share container images, run containers on your laptop or server, and even manage containers running on multiple servers, with Docker’s Swarm mode.
+With Docker’s container tools, you can create and share container images, run containers on your laptop or server, and even manage containers running on multiple servers, with Docker’s Swarm mode.

 Let’s look a bit more about the features of Docker.

-Docker’s features and tools
+Docker features and tools

-The Docker container image format – for creating and sharing container images, which later became an open standard
+• The Docker container image format – for creating and sharing container images, which later became an open standard

-Docker Hub – an online registry for publishing and sharing container images over the internet
+• Docker Hub – an online registry for publishing and sharing container images over the internet

-Docker Compose – a lightweight way to share container setup instructions
+• Docker Compose – a lightweight way to share container setup instructions

-Docker Swarm mode – a tool for managing containers running on multiple servers
+• Docker Swarm mode – a tool for managing containers running on multiple servers

 Getting started with Docker